Survivors Support

 Personal Information

-• Name, contact details (email, phone, address).
+• Name and contact details (email, phone, address)

-• Emergency contact information (optional).
+• Emergency contact details (optional)

-• Counselling notes or records kept by your counsellor.
+• Counselling notes and session records

-Digital and Online Information
+Digital Information

 4. How We Use Your Information